Horace Cheung: Career

 He was elected to Legislative Council of Hong Kong in 2016 through the Hong Kong Island constituency.

 In April 2021, Cheung criticized the Hong Kong Bar Association, and said that the group had commented too often on political issues.

 On 18 June 2022, he resigned from the Legislative Council and the DAB to become the Deputy Secretary for Justice.

 In December 2022, Cheung said that asking the NPCSC to interpret Hong Kong's national security law is the "healthiest way" for the legal system to develop, after the government appealed to Beijing to block Jimmy Lai from using UK lawyer Tim Owen.

 In February 2023, after a trip to the Middle East, Cheung said that no government officials or business leaders asked him about the national security law, and said that those in the Middle East "are not easily swayed by inaccurate or incorrect information."

 Personal life

+Cheung's occupation is a solicitor, he is married with two daughters, and he holds a master's degree in law from the City University of Hong Kong.He is currently a PhD student in Public Administration at the University of Hong Kong.

 In September 2022, Cheung tested positive for COVID-19.